legacysurvey/legacysurvey/pages/pubs.rst

 2020 (51 publications so far)
 =============================

+#.
+Alam et al., `Quasars at intermediate redshift are not special; but they are often satellites`_
+#.
+Alam et al., `The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: N-body Mock Challenge for the eBOSS Emission Line Galaxy Sample`_
+#.
+Tinker, `A Self-Calibrating Halo-Based Galaxy Group Finder: Algorithm and Tests`_
+#.
+Kong et al., `Removing Imaging Systematics from Galaxy Clustering Measurements with Obiwan : Application to the SDSS-IV extended Baryon Oscillation Spectroscopic Survey Emission Line Galaxy Sample`_
+#.
+Ruiz-Macias et al., `Characterising the target selection pipeline for the Dark Energy Spectroscopic Instrument Bright Galaxy Survey`_
+#.
+Kado-Fong et al., `Tracing the Intrinsic Shapes of Dwarf Galaxies out to Four Effective Radii: Clues to Low-Mass Stellar Halo Formation`_
+#.
+Raichoor et al., `The completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Large-scale Structure Catalogues and Measurement of the isotropic BAO between redshift 0.6 and 1.1 for the Emission Line Galaxy Sample`_
+#.
+Talbot et al., `The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: A Catalogue of Strong Galaxy-Galaxy Lens Candidates`_
+#.
+Sohn et al., `The Velocity Dispersion Function for Quiescent Galaxies in Nine Strong-Lensing Clusters`_
+#. de Mattia et al., `The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: measurement of the BAO and growth rate of structure of the emission line galaxy sample from the anisotropic power spectrum between redshift 0.6 and 1.1`_
+#.
+Birrer et al., `TDCOSMO IV: Hierarchical time-delay cosmography -- joint inference of the Hubble constant and galaxy density profiles`_
+#.
+Tamone et al., `The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Growth rate of structure measurement from anisotropic clustering analysis in configuration space between redshift 0.6 and 1.1 for the Emission Line Galaxy sample`_
+#.
+Aiola et al., `The Atacama Cosmology Telescope: DR4 Maps and Cosmological Parameters`_
+#.
+Maschmann et al., `Double-peak emission line galaxies in the SDSS catalogue.
+A minor merger sequence`_
+#.
+Andreoni et al., `Constraining the Kilonova Rate with Zwicky Transient Facility Searches Independent of Gravitational Wave and Short Gamma-ray Burst Triggers`_
+#.
+Wei et al., `Spatially-resolved Stellar Population Properties of the M 51-NGC 5195 System from Multi-wavelength Photometric Data`_
+#.
+Aubert et al., `The Completed SDSS-IV Extended Baryon Oscillation Spectroscopic Survey: Growth rate of structure measurement from cosmic voids`_
+#.
+Nugent et al., `The distant, galaxy cluster environment of the short GRB 161104A at z ~ 0.8 and a comparison to the short GRB host population`_
+#.
+Naess et al., `The Atacama Cosmology Telescope: arcminute-resolution maps of 18,000 square degrees of the microwave sky from ACT 2008-2018 data combined with Planck`_
 #. eBOSS Collaboration et al., `The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory`_
 #.
 Ross et al., `The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Large-scale Structure Catalogs for Cosmological Analysis`_
 #.
 Shipp et al., `Discovery of Extended Tidal Tails around the Globular Cluster Palomar 13`_
+#.
+Jaelani et al., `Survey of Gravitationally lensed Objects in HSC Imaging (SuGOHI) -- VII.
+Discovery and Confirmation of Three Strongly Lensed Quasars`_
 #.
 Carlsten et al., `Luminosity Functions and Host-to-Host Scatter of Dwarf Satellite Systems in the Local Volume`_
 #.
 Guo et al., `High-redshift Extreme Variability Quasars from Sloan Digital Sky Survey Multi-Epoch Spectroscopy`_
 #.
 Carlsten et al., `Radial Distributions of Dwarf Satellite Systems in the Local Volume`_